Moto 1000 GP

 The Brazilian Moto 1000 GP Championship was the main motorcycle category in Brazil between 2011 and 2015.
+It was resumed again after a seven year hiatus in 2023.

-Competing with Superbike Brasil, the competition was created in 2011 and has been led since its founding by motorcyclist Alexandre Barros.
+Competing with SuperBike Brasil, the competition was created in 2011 and has been led since its founding by motorcyclist Alex Barros.
 In the category participated: Honda, Suzuki, Kawasaki, Yamaha, BMW and Ducati.

-Circuits (2011 - 2015)
+Circuits (2011–2015)

 These are the circuits that have hosted a qualifying race for the Brazilian Moto 1000 GP Championship from 2011 to 2015: